ga-wdi-lessons/devise/readme.md

 - Implement user authentication
 - `merge` two hashes to associate the user model
-- Use devise helper methods
+- Use Devise helper methods
 - Explain the difference between encryption and hashing algorithms

 ## Setup